 2. Visit Hitsville, USA

 What do Michael Jackson, Stevie Wonder, Diana Ross, and Marvin Gaye all have in common?
-Each one of these legendary artists was on the Motown record label founded in Detroit.
+Each one of these legendary artists was on the Motown record label founded in Detroit Michigan.

 Visiting the Motown Museum – also commonly known as “Hitsville USA” – is definitely one of the top things to do in Detroit.

 After learning about Detroit’s musical past, it’s time to jump back into the present.
-There’s amazing live music in Detroit every single night of the week.
+There’s amazing live music in to hear on your trip to Detroit Michigan every single night of the week.
 Whether you’re into rock, blues, hip hop, EDM, jazz, or funk, you can find something to groove to in Detroit Rock City.

 Concerts here range from tiny dive bars with local acts and no cover charge up to world-famous bands rocking out to a crowd of 70,000 at the football stadium.
 Some of the best places to catch live music in Detroit include: the Fox Theatre, the Fillmore, and the Majestic Theatre.